pavankat/big-o-in-plain-english/README.md

 **O(n log n)** | "linearithmic" | **Decent performance.** This is slightly worse than linear but not too bad.
 Example: the fastest general-purpose sorting algorithms.
 **O(n^2)** | quadratic | **Kinda slow.** If you have 100 items, this does 100^2 = 10,000 units of work.
 Doubling the number of items makes it four times slower (because 2 squared equals 4).
 Example: a double for loop -> you have to look at every pair of input elements.
 **O(n^3)** | cubic | **Poor performance.** If you have 100 items, this does 100^3 = 1,000,000 units of work.
 Doubling the input size makes it eight times slower.
 Example: matrix multiplication.
 Or, you're looking at every pair of inputs but the operation you do requires looking at all of the inputs again
 **O(2^n)** | exponential | **Very poor performance.** You want to avoid these kinds of algorithms, but sometimes you have no choice.
 Adding just one bit to the input doubles the running time.
-Example: traveling salesperson problem.
+Example: solving the traveling salesperson problem with brute force.
 **O(n!)** | factorial | **Intolerably slow.** It literally takes a million years to do anything.
 Example: you need to consider every possible subset of your inputs.
 Check out the traveling salesperson problem.

 ![o(n)](most-of-them.png)